hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ### Video, image and (some) pdf thumbnails for rox

-You must edit the PKGBUILD of magickthumbnail when prompted and remove the depracted 'force' option, or it will not install.
+You must edit the PKGBUILD of magickthumbnail when prompted and remove the deprecated 'force' option, or it will not install.

 ```bash
 yaourt -S videothumbnail magickthumbnail